 A - Excellent 4 grade points per credit

 B - Good 3 grade points per credit

 C - Satisfactory 2 grade points per credit

 D - Poor 1 grade point per credit

 F - Failure 0 grade point per credit

-I - Incomplete No credit; used for verifiable un- avoidable reasons.
-Since the "in- complete" extends enrollment in the course, requirements for sat- isfactory completion will be es- tablished through student/faculty
+No credit: used for verifiable unavoidable reasons.
+Since the "incomplete" extends enrollment in the course, requirements for satisfactory completion will be established through student/faculty consultation.

-tablished through student/faculty consultation.
 Courses for which the grade of "I" (incomplete) has been awarded must be completed by the end of the subsequent semester or another grade (A, B, C, D, F, P, R, S, U, or W) must be awarded by the instructor based upon the course work which has been completed.
 In the case of "I" grades earned at the end of the spring semester, students will have through the end of the subsequent fall semester to complete the requirements.
 A "W" grade should be awarded only under documented, mitigating circumstances which must be approved by the Vice President of Instruction and Student Development.
 A copy of the documentation must be placed in the student's academic file.

-P - Pass No grade point credit; applies only to non-Developmental Studies and specialized courses and seminars offered at the discretion of the college.
+P - Pass

+No grade point credit; applies only to non-Developmental Studies and specialized courses and seminars offered at the discretion of the college.

-R - Re-Enroll No grade point credit.
+R - Re-Enroll

+No grade point credit.
 The R grade may be used as a grade option, interim in nature in those courses which employ a mode of instruction characterized by explicit terminal objectives covering the various content areas in such a way that specific determination of student progress toward total course completion can be made.
 Examples of this mode are as follows: a) Individualized, self-paced instruction; b) Modularized, group paced instruction.
 The R grade may be given only in courses which will be offered in any semester and which will employ a mode of instruction described in a) and/or b) above.
 The courses in which the methodology will be used will be designated by their applicability to the established procedures for the R grade and will be identified by the Academic Dean and approved by the Vice President of Instruction and Student Development.

-Catalog & Student Handbook, 2009-2010 S - Satisfactory No grade point credit.
-Used only for satisfactory completion of a Developmental Studies course (numbered 01-09) and ESL cours- es numbered 11-29.
-U - Unsatisfactory No grade point credit; applies only to Developmental Studies, ESL courses 11-29, and specialized courses and seminars at the discre- tion of the college.
-W - Withdrawal No grade point credit.
-A student may withdraw from a course with- out academic penalty within the first nine weeks of a semester.
-The student will receive a grade of "W." After that time the student will receive a grade of "F," except in rare, documented circumstanc- es.
+- S Satisfactory No grade point credit.
+Used only for satisfactory completion of a Developmental Studies course (numbered 01-09) and ESL courses numbered 11-29. - U Unsatisfactory No grade point credit; applies only to Developmental Studies, ESL courses 11-29, and specialized courses and seminars at the discretion of the college. - W Withdrawal No grade point credit.
+A student may withdraw from a course without academic penalty within the first nine weeks of a semester.
+The student will receive a grade of "W." After that time the student will receive a grade of "F," except in rare, documented circumstances.
 A copy of the documentation must be placed in the student's academic file.

 X - Audit No grade point credit.
+Permission

-Permission of the academic dean and instruc- tor is required to audit a course.
-After the last day for students to withdraw from a class without penalty, the audit grade X is incourse for credit.
+of the academic dean and instructor is required to audit a course.
+After the last day for students to withdraw from a class without penalty, the audit grade X is invalid for students enrolled in the course for credit.